Exodo0/LevelSystem-DJS14/README.md

 4. Important: Add `GuildPresences` and `MessageContent` intent to your client intents.
 (This is required for the bot to work)

+5.- Please change your path in commands and events in case you have a different path.

 ## Features

 - [x] Leaderboard command (Shows the top 10 users with the most xp)